gertruda1/hash-generator/README.md

 ### 5) It is practically impossible to find an input by having only an output.

 ### 6) It is practically impossible to find two strings m1 and m2 that hash(m1) = hash(m2).
-100 000 pairs of random strings were tested and no identical hashes were found;
+100 000 pairs of random strings were tested and no identical hashes were found (Collision test 1).

 ### 7) Even slightly changed input causes completely different output.